 Tracking conversions with Google Analytics

 This is again not perfect at all, but much better already.
-Last click attribution of course favors those channels that are typically present during the last steps of the journey, like Google Search.
+Last click attribution, of course, favours those channels that are typically present during the last steps of the journey, like Google Search.
 Some channels might have an important role in creating demand.
 Google Search results could be seen as capturing this demand.
 This can be adjusted with different types of attribution models.
-The most important thing is that the channels are now in one place and it’s possible to actually attribute the conversion between the different channels.
+The most important thing is that the channels are now in one place, and it’s possible to actually attribute the conversion between the different channels.

 When Google Analytics was used for reporting instead, only the last visit got the credit.

-In B2B business a submission of a lead form can hardly be seen as an actual conversion, but this is where Google Analytics’ tracking capabilities end.
+In B2B business, submission of a lead form can hardly be seen as an actual conversion, but this is where Google Analytics’ tracking capabilities end.
 After the point of the form submission the journey still continues but is handled in a CRM system such as Salesforce.

-- Advertising data consisting of metrics like: impressions, clicks and cost
+- Advertising data consists of metrics like impressions, clicks and cost

 - Web analytics data: traffic sources, events